 Make sure to leave some space between your instrument and the microphone.
 Start about an arm's length away.
 This will help prevent any overtones from interfering with the assessment.

 Before recording any title, MakeMusic Cloud will ask you to calibrate your microphone.

-If you run into issues during this process check out Troubleshooting recording and playback issues for assistance.
-If you are working on a Windows computer, you may need to adjust the input level.
-See Troubleshooting Windows microphone issues.
+If you run into issues during this process check out Troubleshooting microphone issues for assistance.

 Once the microphone is calibrated, plug in a pair of headphones.
 This allows you to listen to the accompaniment without the microphone picking up that input.
 This is especially important when working on an iPad where the speakers and microphone are next to each other.